mansikuradkar05-pixel/Airline-Review-Sentiment-Analysis/README.md

 # Project Overview
-This project performs sentiment analysis on airline passenger reviews to understand customer opinions.
-The reviews are analyzed using Python to classify sentiments as positive, negative, or neutral.
-Data visualization is used to show the distribution of sentiments.
+This project focuses on analyzing airline passenger reviews to understand customer sentiment.
+Using Natural Language Processing techniques, the reviews are classified into positive, negative, and neutral sentiments.
+The analysis helps identify customer satisfaction and common issues faced by passengers.
 # Dataset
-The dataset contains airline passenger reviews including text feedback and other related information.
-The review text is used to analyze customer sentiment.
+The dataset contains airline passenger reviews with textual feedback.
+The review text is used as the main input for sentiment analysis to evaluate passenger opinions about airline services.
 # Tools and Technologies
 Python
 Pandas
 TextBlob
 Matplotlib
 Google Colab
-# Project Steps
+# Methodology
-Load the airline reviews dataset.
+Load and explore the airline review dataset.
 Clean and preprocess the review text.
-Perform sentiment analysis to classify reviews.
+Apply sentiment analysis to determine the polarity of each review.
-Create visualizations to show sentiment distribution.
+Classify reviews into positive, negative, or neutral categories.
+Visualize the sentiment distribution using charts.
-# Result
+# Results
-The analysis helps identify overall customer satisfaction by showing how many reviews are positive, negative, or neutral.
+The sentiment analysis provides insights into customer experiences by showing the proportion of positive, negative, and neutral reviews.
+This helps in understanding overall passenger satisfaction.
 # Conclusion
-Sentiment analysis helps airlines understand passenger feedback and improve services based on customer opinions.
+Sentiment analysis of airline reviews can help airlines identify strengths and areas that require improvement, ultimately improving customer experience.